urbanjost/fpm-gdb/README.md

 [eval] button.

 General gdb instructions are beyond the scope of this discussion, but "help" can get you started.
+For the vim(1) terminal help go to the rightmost vim(1) window and enter ":help terminal-debug".